Sandra Beyda-Lorie, Ph.D., Professor, Dean

 All field-based experiences are components of university courses and are completed at field sites selected solely by the university.
 One or more placements will be in diverse and/or urban settings.
 Field sites are selected to assure compliance with CAEP Standards, Illinois State Law, School District/School policies, procedures, and regulations, and NEIU policies and procedures.
 Processes or procedures may be altered in response to changes made by any of the aforementioned.

 All clinical and student teaching experiences include a field-based component and university-based coursework and/ or a seminar.
 In addition, concurrent registration in other courses may be required.
-Students must successfully demonstrate success in the field and with seminar and classroom components of the course to successfully complete the course.
+Students must demonstrate success in the field and with seminar and classroom course components.
 A candidate, who is successful in one, but not the other, will be unable to successfully complete the course, without exception.

 Note: EDFN course field placement information is found at the end of this section of the catalog.